Roulette Betting Odds

 Roulette Odds Explained

 The current guide reveals important information about the unpredictability of each roulette round, as well as the mathematics behind the popular game.
-Stay with us to learn more about probability and odds in all variations of roulette, as well as the meaning of house edge.
+Stay with us to learn more about probability and odds in all variations of roulette, as well as the meaning of the house edge.

 Why Are Roulette Spins Unpredictable

-No matter how many times avid casino fans have placed an even-money bet and, most importantly, how many times their bet has won or lost, the odds of making a winning such even-money bet will invariably be 48.64% in European Roulette and 47.37% in American Roulette.
-Since roulette is a game of independent events or trials, this is to say that what has happened in past spins cannot be used to determine what will happen next, and the odds of red becoming a winning number again will remain unchanged.
+Regardless of how many even-money bets a player has made, or how often those bets have won or lost, the probability of winning an even-money bet remains 48.64% in European Roulette and 47.37% in American Roulette.
+Since roulette consists of independent events, past spins cannot determine what will happen next, and the odds of red appearing again remain unchanged.

 Calculations in Roulette